EFFECT OF GAGNE’S EVENTS OF INSTRUCTION ON ACADEMIC PERFORMANCE OF POSTGRADUATE FCPS RESIDENTS IN OBSTETRICS AND GYNAECOLOGY

 Abstract

-Learning and teaching has been transformed from traditional teacher centered behaviorist approach to more preferred student-centered constructivist approach.
+Background: Learning and teaching has been transformed from traditional teacher centered behaviorist approach to more preferred student-centered constructivist approach.
 Applying Gagne's nine-step model is a very effective way to enhance systematic learning of students.
-This research assesses the integration of Gagne’s instructional model for teaching sessions of postgraduate residents in obstetrics and gynecology.
-Methods: This quasi-experimental study was performed on FCPS postgraduate residents (PGRs) of the department of Obstetrics and Gynecology, Ayub Teaching Hospital, Abbottabad.
-Twenty PGRs were assigned two groups and teaching sessions were conducted using traditional and Gagne’s instructional model.
+This research assesses the integration of Gagne’s instructional model for teaching sessions of postgraduate residents in obstetrics and Gynaecology.
+Methods: This quasi-experimental study was performed on FCPS postgraduate residents (PGRs) of the department of Obstetrics and Gynaecology, Ayub Teaching Hospital, Abbottabad.
+Twenty PGRs were assigned into two groups and teaching sessions were conducted using traditional and Gagne’s instructional model.
 Knowledge tests were used before and after both teaching sessions in order to assess academic achievement.
-In the analysis of academic scores, mean score differences were analyzed by using pairs of t-test.
+In the analysis of academic scores, mean score differences were analyzed by using paired t-test.
 Results: An enhanced performance was evident in the post-test results of the group of postgraduate residents taught by incorporation of Gagne’s instructional model in teaching sessions compared to the conventional teaching style.
-The PGRs taught by lessons based on Gagne’s model had significantly higher post-test marks (t= 4.52; p < 0.01), boosting their learning effectiveness by up to 14.8%.
+The PGRs taught by lessons based on Gagne’s nine events of instructions had significantly higher post-test marks of 76.8% and 78.4% compared to pretest marks of 66% and 63.8% in Group-A & B respectively, (t=4.52; p<0.01), boosting their learning effectiveness by up to 10.8 and 14.8%.
 Conclusion: Gagne’s nine events of instruction provide a practical and effective framework for enhancing student engagement, retention, and academic performance in medical education.
 The findings support the adoption of structured, student-centered teaching strategies like Gagne’s instruction model to improve educational outcomes in PGRs in low-resource settings.
-Further studies with larger cohorts and diverse educational contexts are recommended to validate these findings.

 References

 2. Gagné RM, Medsker KL.
-The conditions of learning: Training applications.
-Harcourt Brace College Pub.
+The conditions of learning: Train-ing applications.
+Centers for Teaching Excellence - Book Library.
+Harcourt Brace College Publication.
 1996.

 3. Khadjooi K, Rostami K, Ishaq S. How to use Gagne's model of instructional design in teaching psychomotor skills.
-Gastroenterology and Hepatology from Bed to Bench.
-2011;4(3):116.
+Gas-troenterol Hepatol Bed Bench 2011;4(3):116–9.

 4. Miner MA, Mallow J, Theeke L, Barnes E. Using Gagne's 9 events of instruction to enhance student performance and course evaluations in undergraduate nursing course.
-Nurse Educator.
-2015;40(3):152.
+Nurse Educ 2015;40(3):152–4.

-6. Silberman ML.
-Active training: A handbook of techniques, designs, case examples, and tips.
-Pfeiffer.
-2010.
+6. Silberman ML, Biech E, Auerbach C. Active training: a handbook of techniques, designs, case examples and tips.
+Fourth edition.
+Hoboken, New Jersey: Wiley, 2015; p.426.

-7. Ali S, Ali L. Efficacy of Gagne’s nine events of instruction in improving the performance of undergraduate medical students.
-Advances in Health Sciences Education.
-2015;1(2):65-8.
+7. Ali S, Ali L. Efficacy of Gagne’s nine events of instruction in improving the performance of undergraduate medical stu-dents.
+Adv Health Sci Educ 2015;1(2):65–8.

-9. Pitter J. Faculty’s Perceptions of Gagné’s Nine Events of Instruction and Its Use in Health Care Program Instructional Design Methods (Doctoral dissertation, Wingate University).
+9. Pitter J. Faculty’s Perceptions of Gagné’s Nine Events of Instruction and Its Use in Health Care Program Instructional Design Methods (Doctoral dissertation, Wingate University) 2023.

 10. Brown PC, Roediger HL III, McDaniel MA.
 Make it stick: The science of successful learning.
 Belknap Press.
 2014.

 13. Salas E, Tannenbaum SI, Kraiger K, Smith-Jentsch KA.
 The science of training and development in organizations: What matters in practice.
-Psychological Science in the Public Interest.
-2012;13(2):74-101.
+Psychol Sci Public Interest 2012;13(2):74–101.

 14. Daniel A, Nagandla K, Daniel S. Application of Gagné’s Instructional Design in Clinical Simulation: Enhancing Learning in Obstetric Emergency Management.
-Cureus.
-2025 Jan 3;17(1): e76845.
+Cureus 2025;17(1):e76845.

 17. Teoh BS, Neo TK.
 Innovative teaching: Using multimedia to engage students in interactive learning in higher education.
-In2006 7th International Conference on Information Technology Based Higher Education and Training 2006 Jul 10 (pp. 329-337).
-IEEE.
+In IEEE.
+2006; p.329–37.

 Published